-Figure 76.
-Read Security Registers command Sequence Diagram (ADS=0)
+Figure 71 Read Security Registers command Sequence Diagram (ADS=0)

-Figure 77.
-Read Security Registers command Sequence Diagram (ADS=1)
+Figure 72 Read Security Registers command Sequence Diagram (ADS=1)

-8.38.
+8.40.
 Enable Reset (66H) and Reset (99H)

-If the Reset command is accepted, any on-going internal operation will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch status (WEL), Program/Erase Suspend status, Continuous Read Mode bit setting (M7-M0) and Wrap Bit Setting (W6-W4).
+If the Reset command is accepted, any on-going internal operation will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch status (WEL), Program/Erase Suspend status, Read Mode bit setting (M7-M0) and Wrap Bit Setting (W6-W4).

-The "Enable Reset (66H)" and the "Reset (99H)" commands can be issued in SPI mode.
-The "Reset (99H)" command sequence as follow: CS# goes low $\rightarrow$ Sending Enable Reset command $\rightarrow$ CS# goes high $\rightarrow$ CS# goes low $\rightarrow$ Sending Reset command $\rightarrow$ CS# goes high.
-Once the Reset command is accepted by the device, the device will take approximately $t{RST\E}$ to reset.
+The "Enable Reset (66H)" and the "Reset (99H)" commands sequence as follow: CS# goes low \rightarrow Sending Enable Reset command \rightarrow CS# goes high \rightarrow CS# goes low \rightarrow Sending Reset command \rightarrow CS# goes high.
+Once the Reset command is accepted by the device, the device will take approximately t{RST}/t{RST_E} to reset.
 During this period, no command will be accepted.
 Data corruption may happen if there is an on-going or suspended internal Erase or Program operation when Reset command sequence is accepted by the device.
-It is recommended to check the BUSY bit and the SUS bit in Status Register before issuing the Reset command sequence.
+It is recommended to check the WIP bit and the SUS bit in Status Register before issuing the Reset command sequence.